Introit

 Homily

 But for adults, Christmas can try our patience for different reasons.
 Some of us might be as impatient for the holidays to end as kids are for them to arrive.
-Many of us have mixed feelings when December rolls around: childhood trauma can make for painful memories of Christmas past, while the loss of loved ones makes for many a wistful thought.
-At times, the Grinch in me could do without the annual round of Christmas chores: from getting cards off to people I seldom see to eating more than I should, no matter how hard I resist.
-In recent years, I have made some very deliberate choices to minimize the “secular” side of Christmas: no more gifts given or received and I now observe December 25th strictly as a holyday with all the liturgical trimmings, including the traditional 3 Masses of Christmas, leaving me with little time or energy for anything else, including “holiday” gatherings.
+Many of us have mixed feelings when December rolls around: childhood trauma can make for painful memories of Christmas past, the loss of loved ones can make for many a wistful thought in Christmas present; there might even be dread of Christmas future for some.

 Yet, if Christmas can try our patience, it’s still the season of God’s forbearance: the Lord for whom one day is like a thousand years, and a thousand years are like one day (II).
 God, who knows no “time” but “now.”
 God, for whom there is no past or future, only eternity.
-God, who does not want any to perish, but all to come to repentance (II) -- this God bestows on us times and seasons to show us endless patience.
+God, who does not want any to perish, but all to come to repentance (II) -- God bestows on us times and seasons to show with endless patience.

 Advent, in particular, reminds us how God, though timeless, makes use of time to prepare the way of the Lord, and make his paths straight (G).
 As he did for Israel after her time in exile, bringing her back to Jerusalem, her term served, her penalty paid.
 Imagine that people’s impatience those long years of desolation when God seemed absent forever, till Isaiah finally cried: Comfort, O comfort my people (I).